hapiest-team/hapiest/README.md

 python3.6 src
 ```

-You may have to replace `python` in the above commands with `python3` or `python3.6` depending on your specific
+You may have to replace `python` in the above commands with `python3`, `python3.6`, `python3.x`, etc., depending on your specific
 configuration.

-After you install hapiest, you can start it by calling `run` in a command prompt or terminal.
-If you are on mac you may
-have to edit the `run` file and replace `python` with `python3` or `python3.6`.

 ## Troubleshooting
-*hapiest* is still a very immature piece of software.
+*hapiest* is still an immature piece of software.
 If you encounter any bugs, you're encouraged to open an issue with
 your bug report.

 # References